 - Google notifies you if and when there’s something you should fix to rank higher or even to regain your lost rankings.

-Alongside the tracking code from Google Analytics, verifying your site with Search Console should be one of the first things you do when starting a new blog.
+All this means that you can learn about specific problems Google has with your site.
+Many of these are also issues that may annoy your visitors.
+Alongside the tracking code from Google Analytics, verifying your site with Search Console should be one of the first things you do when starting a new site.

-Visit Google Search Console and log in using your Google account.
+- Visit Google Search Console and log in using your Google account.

-Click on the “Add A Property” button in the top right corner.
+- Click on the “Add A Property” button in the top right corner.

-Type in the domain name of your site in the window and click “Add”.
+- Type in the domain name of your site in the window and click “Add”.

+- Verify the ownership of your domain name.
+Choose the method you prefer and go through the process.
+Google’s recommended method is to upload a verification file to your server, but a plugin such as Jetpack can help you do this too.
 Alternative options are to verify your domain through Google Analytics (if you’ve already set it up), or add an HTML tag to the <head> section of your site.

-After you verify the ownership of your domain name, your setup is complete.
+- After you verify the ownership of your domain name, your setup is complete.

 Four things to do after connecting to Search Console